-Step 1 is breaking up the entire system into the sub components.
-Applying divide and conquer methods over CBS which is already composed by multiple components may facilitate the decomposition step, but it is still a tedious task.
-J. M Cobleigh et.al \cite{cobleigh2006breaking,cobleigh2008breaking} determined that finding an appropriate decomposition of a given system to verify by such methods is hard to do.
+Step 1 breaks up the entire system into sub-components.
+Applying the divide and conquer methods over CBSD which is already composed of multiple components may facilitate the decomposition step, but it is still a tedious task.
+J. M Cobleigh et.al \cite{cobleigh2006breaking,cobleigh2008breaking} determined that finding an appropriate decomposition of a given system to verify by such methods is challenging.

 Step 2 is the process of capturing the behavior that a given component $C_i$ collects about its environment $A_i$.
-The most important key point here which yield assumption checking successful is detecting appropriate assumptions for every component.
-Thus, a challenging question arise here: How to detect appropriate assumption?
-The assumptions have been traditionally generated by users which strongly limited the assume-guarantee reasoning practically.
-Some proposals have been proposed to develop the assumptions automatically such as using learning assumptions \cite{nam2006learning, he2016learning, chen2010automated}.
+The most important key point resulting in a successful assumption check is detecting the appropriate assumptions for every component.
+Thus, a challenging question arises here: How to detect an appropriate assumption?
+The assumptions have been traditionally generated by users that have hard limited the assume-guarantee reasoning practically.
+Some proposals have been proposed to develop the assumptions automatically such as using learning assumptions \cite{he2016learning, abd2018automated}.

-Step 3 is defining rules to proof that the sub-component $C_i$ guarantees its correct behavior of under assumption $A_i$.
+Step 3 is defining the rules to prove that the sub-component $C_i$ guarantees its correct behavior under assumption $A_i$.
 Having rules to decide about the correctness of assumption is necessary.
-Thus, this question must be answered precisely: \textit{How to develop this kind of proof rules?} The rules can be provided based on a set of theoretic operations \cite{chilton2012assume}.
+Thus, this question must be answered precisely: How to develop this kind of proof rules?
+The rules can be provided based on a set of theoretic operations \cite{chilton2012assume}.

-Another challenge of this methods is shown in the figure. ~\ref{fig:screenshot026}.
+Another challenge of this method is shown in Figure~\ref{fig:screenshot026}.
 Suppose a system with three components \textit{Sum}, \textit{Sub}, and \textit{Multiple}.
-It is compulsory to proof satisfaction of component \textit{Sum} to verify component \textit{sub}.
+It is compulsory to proof satisfaction of component \textit{Sum} to verify component \textit{Sub}.
 Likewise, verifying component \textit{Multiple} depends on \textit{Sum} and \textit{Sub}.
-This shows the problem of interdependent assumptions between components.
-Mutual interdependency between the components, like the dependency between component \textit{Sum} and \textit{Multiple} is another problem that called \textit{circularity}.
+This represents the problem of interdependent assumptions between components.
+Mutual interdependency between the components, like the dependency between component \textit{Sum} and \textit{Multiple} is another problem that is called \textit{circularity}.
 Tackling this problem needs a set of sound and complete rules.
-In \cite{jin2004compositional} proof that solving long chain of circularity is difficult.
-Some recent works for tackling this problem are presented in \cite{elkader2015automated, elkader2016automated}.
+In \cite{jin2004compositional}, the researchers prove that solving a long chain of circularity is difficult.